Jharkhand Public Service Commission

-The Jharkhand Public Service Commission (JPSC) is a government agency of the state of Jharkhand constituted to recruit candidates for various government jobs under the Government of Jharkhand through competitive examinations.
+The Jharkhand Public Service Commission (JPSC) is a government agency of the state of Jharkhand, India, established as per Article 315 of the Constitution of India, for conducting recruitment of candidates for various state government jobs through competitive examinations.
+It is headquartered in Ranchi, Jharkhand.

 History

 The history of JPSC started with the merging of 18 districts of Bihar to form Jharkhand state, accompanied by its state commission under Article 315 of the Constitution of India.
 It came into existence in 15 November 2000.

 The core purpose of JPSC has been to handle recruitment for government positions within the state.
 This involves conducting written exams and interviews to select qualified candidates for the government jobs and other positions under the JPSC's jurisdiction.

 Functions and responsibilities

 The commission is permitted to function in accordance with the constitution of India and Union Public Service Commission which provides it the state public service commission amendments.